-Comprehensive range of diagnostic tests including laboratory tests (blood tests, cytology), radiographs (x-rays), CT scan, ultrasound and minimally invasive endoscopic procedures
+Comprehensive range of diagnostic tests including laboratory tests (blood tests, cytology, biopsy), radiographs (x-rays), CT scan, ultrasound and minimally-invasive endoscopic procedures

-Management of dermatologic (skin), endocrine (hormonal), reproductive, cardiac, respiratory, gastrointestinal, neurologic, infectious diseases and more
+Management of dermatologic (skin), endocrine (hormonal), reproductive, cardiac, respiratory, gastrointestinal and liver, kidney and urinary tract, neurologic, neoplastic (tumour, cancer), infectious diseases and more

 Testing and management of viral, bacterial, fungal and parasitic diseases

-Using specialised exotics anaesthetic equipment and up-to-date recommendations for anaesthesia and pain relief
+Using specialised exotics anaesthetic equipment and the latest guidelines for exotics anaesthesia and pain relief

-Corrective burring of overgrown teeth and spurs, tooth extractions, treatment of dental-associated abscesses, dental cleaning
+Corrective burring of overgrown teeth and spurs, tooth extractions, treatment of dental-associated abscesses, apicoectomies, dental cleaning

 24-hour hospital care in a dedicated exotics ward with intensive care incubators

-Management of emergency and critical cases, including fluid therapy, oxygen therapy, air sac catheters, thoracostomy tubes, centesis and more
+Management of emergency and critical cases, including fluid therapy, oxygen therapy, air sac catheters, thoracostomy tubes, blood transfusions, centesis and more

 Endoscopy means to look inside.
 A small camera is used to look inside organs or body cavities (through key hole incisions) under magnification, and small instruments are used to take samples for testing (eg. biopsies) or remove foreign material/objects, making it minimally-invasive.